ubccpsc/classy/docs/instructor/features.md

 Classy is an application that helps instructors distribute and automatically grade assignments.
 Classy integrates with Github to create an environment where students can gain real-world and practical hands-on experience with *Git* version control.

-Classy consists of a front-end application named *Portal* and a back-end application named *AutoTest*. *Portal* helps instructors manage course administration by enabling instructors to setup assignments, implement autograding, and manage grades. *AutoTest* integrates with Github to create an interactive experience for students by giving grade feedback and notifying a student when a build fails on `commit` and `push` actions. *AutoTest* supports the full customization of these features to fit the business requirements of the course.
+Classy consists of a front-end application named *Portal* and a back-end application named *AutoTest*. *Portal* helps instructors manage course administration by enabling instructors to setup assignments, setup autograding, and manage grades. *AutoTest* integrates with Github to create an interactive experience for students by giving automated feedback and notifying a student if a build fails on `commit` and `push` actions. *AutoTest* supports the full customization of these features to fit the business requirements of the course.

 ## Portal Features